osamakawish/ZVectorIllustration/MouseEvents.md

 ## Current Errors

+The errors are likely a result of misunderstanding how the code works during a double click:

+1. Mouse Pressed (Press = true)
+2. Release (Press = false)
+3. Double Click (Press is false)
+4. Release

 Double clicking on a `selection rect` with selected items seems to treat old selection rect as a new one.

 > **Resolve:** ~~Not sure what's causing the bug.
 Not too serious anyways.
 We can try to `qDebug()` all over the code to see whether it skips an expected step.~~